Commonwealth Parliamentary Association: Officers

 The office of Chairperson of the CPA Executive Committee is held by Hon.
 Christopher Kalilia, MP of the National Assembly of Zambia since November 2024.

 Previous CPA Chairpersons have included: Ian Liddell-Grainger of the Parliament of the United Kingdom (2021-2024), Emilia Monjowa Lifaka, Deputy Speaker of the National Assembly of Cameroon (2017-2021); Shirin Sharmin Chaudhury, Speaker of Jatiyo Sangsad Bhaban of Bangladesh (2014–2017), who succeeded Alan Haselhurst (2011–2014), formerly Chairman of Ways and Means of the UK Parliament.

 The position of CPA Vice-Chairperson is currently held by Hon.
 Carmel Sepuloni, MP, Deputy Leader of the Opposition and Member of the New Zealand Parliament.

-Since August 2022, the CPA Treasurer is Anurag Sharma (politician), member of the Parliament of India.
+Since October 2025, the CPA Treasurer is Senator Hon.
+Sue Lines, President of the Australian Senate.

 Since October 2025, the Chairperson of the Commonwealth Women Parliamentarians is Catherine Fife, MPP from the Legislative Assembly of Ontario, Canada.
 Previous CWP Chairpersons include: Zainab Gimba, MP from the House of Representatives (Nigeria); Shandana Gulzar Khan, MNA from the National Assembly of Pakistan; Noraini Ahmad, MP from the Parliament of Malaysia; Rebecca Kadaga, MP from the Parliament of Uganda; Alix Boyd Knights, House of Assembly of Dominica; Kashmala Tariq, National Assembly of Pakistan; Lindiwe Maseko, Parliament of South Africa and Gauteng Provincial Legislature.

 Since November 2024, the Chairperson for the CPA Small Branches is Hon.
 Valerie Woods, Speaker of the House of Representatives of Belize.
 Previous CPA Small Branches Chairpersons include: Joy Burch, previously MLA and Speaker of the Australian Capital Territory Legislative Assembly, Niki Rattle, former Speaker of the Parliament of the Cook Islands and Angelo Farrugia, Speaker of the Parliament of Malta.

-Since August 2022, the Chairperson of the Commonwealth Parliamentarians with Disabilities (CPwD) is Laura Kanushu, MP from the Parliament of Uganda.
-Previous CPwD Chairpersons include Dennitah Ghati, HSC from the National Assembly (Kenya), and Kevin Murphy (Canadian politician), former Speaker of the House of Assembly of Nova Scotia.
+Since October 2025, the Chairperson of the Commonwealth Parliamentarians with Disabilities (CPwD) is Senator Hon.
+Isaiah Jacob, a Member of the Malaysia Senate Dewan Negara.
+Previous CPwD Chairpersons include Laura Kanushu, MP from the Parliament of Uganda, Dennitah Ghati, HSC from the National Assembly (Kenya), and Kevin Murphy (Canadian politician), former Speaker of the House of Assembly of Nova Scotia.